 Splash Central is a culmination of 7 years hard work.
 Splash Swim School started first, providing over 3’s lessons in Barry, a few years later, Baby Splash started its Parent and Baby swimming programme in Penarth.

 The overwhelming success of Splash, led to the team looking for an opportunity to have their own pool, purely for the provision of water based classes.
 A few attempts of achieving this, over the last 2 years, were always met by stumbling blocks.
 Happily, they are now open on Ocean Way in Cardiff.

 They will be offering the same high standard of lessons that have become accustomed with Baby Splash, with fully qualified Parent and Baby instructors who are full of compassion, energy and knowledge.
 A 10 week course costs £90.
 Coupled with this, they will be offering the same high standard lessons that are synonymous with the Over 3’s lessons – a ratio of 6 children to 1 instructor (usually 6:2 for our beginner classes).

-All of our water based instructors are qualified to the Swimming Teachers Association standard, insured and DBS checked.
+All of the water based instructors are qualified to the Swimming Teachers Association standard, insured and DBS checked.
 Lessons are £7 per week, per half an hour lessons, usually payable in blocks of 10 weeks (£70).

 We think anything that gets our kids into the water, swimming and having fun, has to be a good thing, so the best of luck to them all.
-For more details, go here.
-SPLASH
+For more details, go here – SPLASH

 We have so many more ideas on our other pages.
 Take a look at the links below.